Learn

 In Belgium, the breed's birth country, a des Flandres dog cannot win a title championship unless the dog has won a prize working as a police, defense, or army dog.

-Most certainly, the Bouvier des Flandres breed is a beautiful canine that not only can help with many different tasks around the house or on the farm, but they are incredibly loyal, caring, and nonstop joy to have.
+Most certainly, the Bouvier des Flandres breed is a beautiful canine that can help with many different tasks around the house or on the farm.
+They are also incredibly loyal, caring, and a nonstop joy to have.

 Leave a comment